l-k22/simons_sweet_shop_challenge/README.md

 ## Getting Started

-This project is a work in progress.
+This project is a work in progress original started as Flutter v2 but having only worked with v1 and limited time I reverted back to v1.
 There are multiple issues that need to be addressed and general code tidy up.

 ONLY TESTED ON ANDROID DEVICE